 Body image is the way people see themselves and imagine how they look.
-A healthy or positive body image means that most of the time, a person sees themselves accurately and feels comfortable in their body and good about the way they look.
-It isn’t abnormal to struggle now and then with body image, but when the concern becomes a fixation and a person has a severely negative body image, it can lead to serious and potentially life-threatening eating disorders.
+A healthy body image means that most of the time, a person sees themselves accurately.
+They feel comfortable in their body and good about the way they look.
+It isn’t unusual to struggle now and then with body image.
+But when the person has a severely negative body image, it can lead to serious eating disorders.

 Symptoms of Body Image Distortion

-- Spends excessive amounts of time checking appearance in mirrors, applying makeup, doing their hair or trying to mask their appearance
+- Spends excessive time checking mirrors, applying makeup, doing their hair or trying to mask their appearance

 - Constantly seeks reassurance

 - Develops high levels of anxiety, depression, low self-esteem or self-disgust

 - Difficulty concentrating

 - Takes risks with their sexual health